noahvolson/Distance-Vector-Routing/README.txt

 ---Additional Notes---
-    Table is in format: Row = source, column = destination As described in the piazza post: "What Should our Final Table Look Like?"
+    Table is in format: Row = source, column = destination

     Example:
                 D0 |    dst 0 dst 1 dst 2 dst 3